mcarter/csp/spec/csp.markdown

 After the handshake, the CSP client will immediately make an HTTP request to the `/comet` url.
 Whenever the client can determine that the `/comet` request has completed, successfully or otherwise, the request must be re-issued immediately.
 There should always be one and only one active `/comet` request after a successful handshake and before the end of the session.

 When a Comet HTTP request is received by the server, it will first process any variables given in the request.
-The variables are encoded as a querystring, which can be given as the body of a `POST` or in the url of a `GET`, must contain the `SESSION_KEY` and `ACK_ID`.
-If the `Last-Event-Id` is present in the HTTP headers, its value will be used for the ACK_ID, and will supersede the value given in the querystring, if any.
-After parsing the querystring and headers, the server will adjust the persistent session variables and remove acknowledged packets from the buffer accordingly.
+The variables are encoded as a query string, which can be given as the body of a `POST` or in the url of a `GET`, must contain the `SESSION_KEY` and `ACK_ID`.
+If the `Last-Event-Id` is present in the HTTP headers, its value will be used for the ACK_ID, and will supersede the value given in the query string, if any.
+After parsing the query string and headers, the server will adjust the persistent session variables and remove acknowledged packets from the buffer accordingly.

 If the server is holding a previous `/comet` request open with the same SESSION_KEY value, then it should immediately complete the response to that connection without sending any more packets in the response.